 On November 5, 2018, in connection with the CA Merger, we entered into a credit agreement (the "Original 2019 Credit Agreement"), which provided for a \$9 billion unsecured term A-3 facility and a \$9 billion unsecured term A-5 facility, collectively referred to as the "Original 2019 Term Loans".
 Interest on our Original 2019 Term Loans was based on a floating rate and was payable monthly.
 Our obligations under the Original 2019 Credit Agreement were guaranteed on an unsecured basis by BRCM, Broadcom Cayman Finance Limited ("Cayman Finance") and BTI.
 The Original 2019 Credit Agreement also provided for a five-year \$5 billion unsecured revolving credit facility.
-In April 2019, we used the net proceeds of \$11 billion from the 2019 Senior Notes and net proceeds of \$1 billion from Commercial Paper (defined below) to reduce the outstanding amount of our Original 2019 Term Loans from \$18 billion.
+In April 2019, we used the net proceeds of \$11 billion from the 2019 Senior Notes and net proceeds of \$1 billion to \$6 billion.
 As a result of repaying the Original 2019 Term Loans, we wrote off \$26 million of debt issuance costs, which were included in interest expense in the consolidated statements of operations.
 The remaining unamortized discount and debt issuance costs balance on the Original 2019 Term Loans will be amortized to interest expense over the respective terms of the 2019 Senior Notes and Commercial Paper.